 Before I continue on to explain this breakthrough, however, let me introduce myself, and specifically my qualifications to write this.
 Yes, I’m a travel writer, middle school teacher, and mother of two young kiddos, but what I haven’t talked about much on this blog — until now — is the foundational role that exercise has had in my life.

-I’ve been working on this article for about 4 years, observing how my own fitness routines, frustrations, and benefits shifted over this extended time.
+I’ve been working on this article for about 6 years (including a 2020 update), observing how my own fitness routines, frustrations, and benefits shifted over this extended time.
 I didn’t want to hit “publish” on this piece until I knew that the concept I’m about to explain could work and be sustainable in my own life, and that it could actually work for others.
 Now I know it can!
 So without further ado…

 WHY is Exercise Not a Question?